thriveweb/sailinginparadise/content/boatTours/2018-09-04-cruise-example-2.md

     featuredImage: ""
   - featuredImage: https://ucarecdn.com/eb0dbf13-8b4a-4386-b9e2-ae289024029d/-/preview/-/enhance/85/
 featuredTestimonials:
-  description: We took Mariella and her friend out to our favourite swimming spot,
+  description: Check out Sandy's lovely review about her and her husband's
-    check out what she said about her day out with us...
+    experience on our Sunset and City Lights Cruise...
   testimonial: Mariella, Aus
-  title: Mariella
+  title: Sandy
 meta:
   description: Discover a new side to the Gold Coast aboard our Island Cruise.
 Sit
     back and enjoy 3 hours of bliss on the water aboard a beautiful Sailing